 Innovation is a key element of the new RIIO (Revenue = Incentives + Innovation + Outputs) model for price controls.
-The RIIO model applies to gas distribution companies (RIIO:GD1) and electricity and gas transmission companies (RIIO:T1) from 1 April 2013.
-It is our intention to apply it to electricity distribution companies (RIIO:ED1) from 1 April 2015.
+The RIIO model applies to gas distribution companies (RIIO-GD1) and electricity and gas transmission companies (RIIO-T1) from 1 April 2013.
+It is our intention to apply it to electricity distribution companies (RIIO-ED1) from 1 April 2015.

-One of the key innovation proposals was the introduction of a Network Innovation Competition (NIC) for gas and electricity.
-The purpose of the NIC is to encourage Network Licensees to innovate to address issues associated with the move to the low carbon economy and addresses issues that can deliver wider environmental benefits to customers.
+One of the key innovation proposals was the introduction of a network innovation competition (NIC) for gas and electricity.
+The purpose of the NIC is to encourage Network Licensees to innovate to address issues associated with the move to the low carbon economy.

-This document sets out the regulation, governance and administration of the Electricity NIC.
+This document sets out the regulation, governance and administration of the Gas NIC.
 This document is issued by the Authority under Part E (The NIC Governance Document) of the NIC Licence Condition and in accordance with Part F (Procedure for Issuing the NIC Governance document) of the NIC Licence Condition.
-This document may be revised and reissued in accordance with Part E of the NIC Licence Condition.
+This document may be revised and reissued in accordance with part E of the NIC Licence Condition.

 Network Licensees are required by the NIC Licence Condition to comply with this document as if it formed part of the licence.
-However we have attempted to make this document accessible and informative to parties other than the Network Licensees, especially those who may be looking to partner with Network Licensees to try out new technological, operational or commercial arrangements.
+However we have attempted to make this document accessible and informative to parties other than the Network Licensees, especially those who may be looking to partner with Network Licensees to use the NIC to try out new technological or commercial arrangements.

-For the avoidance of doubt, this document is subordinate to Special Licence Condition 3I of the Electricity Transmission Licence and Amended Special Condition E12-J11 of the Offshore Electricity Transmission Licence.
-Consequently, this document will not change any definitions or obligations contained within the Electricity Transmission Licence applicable to each of the Network Licensees and, in the event of any dispute, the NIC Licence Condition will take precedence.
+For the avoidance of doubt, this document is subordinate to licence condition [GTC/GDC10].
+Consequently, this document will not change any definitions or obligations contained within the Gas Transporters Licence applicable to each of the Licensees and, in the event of any dispute, the licence condition will take precedence.